Rushikumar-06/EssentialsX-GUI/README.md

   - Per-kit content editor.
   - Kit creation and deletion in a GUI.
 - Player view to see owned kits.
-  - Give kit to player when clicking on it.
+  - Give kit to player by clicking on it.
   - Kits preview in a GUI.
 - Infinite number of kits supported. *(Integrated pagination system)*
 - Play custom sounds when an action is performed.